Velfi/digital-garden/pages/programming/plotlings.md

+import VerticalSpacer from '../../components/VerticalSpacer.js'

 # Plotter Art Generation Suite

 The source code is available on [GitHub]

 A collection of art generators that can export SVGs.
 I purchased an [AxiDraw V3] and it's been a lot of fun.
 Feel free to use these generators to make your own art.

-## Running it yourself

-Rust is required.
-To export to SVG, set the `SVG_EXPORT_DIRECTORY` environment variable.
-The programs support `.env` files.
+Running it requires you to have Rust installed.
+To export SVGs, set the `SVG_EXPORT_DIRECTORY` environment variable (you can create an `.env` file in the project root to set this as well).

 ## Generators